joakiol/RealEstateSummaryQuality/README.md

     -   **`WSLabelModel.predict_training_set()`**

         Predict labels on the set that was used for training the model.
-Much faster than calling `predict(data=training_data)`, since it takes time to prepare dataset for labeling functions.
+Much faster than calling `WSLabelModel(data=data)` if `data` was also used to train the label model, since pre-processing already has been performed in that case.

-        - **Return**  `(pd.DataFrame)`: Probabilistic labels for the data that the model was trained on, with ids in the index.
+        - **Return**  `(pd.DataFrame)`: Probabilistic labels for the data that the model was trained on, with ids in the index, and the columns `prob_good` and `prob_bad`.

     -   **`WSLabelModel.analyse_training_set(latexpath=None)`**

-        Perform analysis of labeling functions.
+        Perform analysis of labeling functions based on the data that the label model was trained on.
 Prints coverage, overlap and conflict rates for the labeling functions.

         - **Parameter `latexpath`**  `(str, optional)`: Save analysis to txt file, in latex table format.
 Defaults to None (no saving to file).

     -   **`WSLabelModel.print_estimated_accuracies()`**

-        Print estimated accuracy for the labeling functions.
+        Print estimated accuracies for the labeling functions, based on the data that the label model was trained on.

     -   **`WSLabelModel.plot_training_labels(name=None)`**

-        Plot estimated weak supervision labels for training set.
+        Plot estimated weak supervision labels for the data the label model was trained on.

-        - **Argument `name`**  `(str, optional)`: Filename for saving plot.
+        - **Argument `name`**  `(str, optional)`: Determines filename for saving plot.
 Defaults to None (no saving).

     -   **`WSLabelModel.save(modelname='default')`**

         Save model to file.

-        - **Parameter `modelname`**  `(str, optional)`: Filename for saving.
+        - **Parameter `modelname`**  `(str, optional)`: Determines filename for saving model.
 Defaults to 'default'.

     -   **`WSLabelModel.load(modelname='default')`**

         Load previously saved label model from file.

-        - **Parameter `modelname`**  `(str, optional)`: Filename to load from.
+        - **Parameter `modelname`**  `(str, optional)`: Determines filename to load from.
 Defaults to 'default'.

         - **Return**  `(WSLabelModel)`: Self, so that one can write `model = WSLabelModel().load(modelname)`.